drio/makeItHappen/Readme.md

   a better way so the job objects can be included within the file that represents the DG.
 Feel free to look around.

-  There are some other things.
-But I hope we can work on them all together.
+  There are some other things but I hope we can work on them all together.